1880s Pacific typhoon seasons

 This article encompasses the 1880s Pacific typhoon seasons.

 1880 season

 There were 3 typhoons in the Western Pacific in 1880.

 1881 season

 There were 22 tropical cyclones in the Western Pacific in 1881, 21 of which intensified into typhoons.

 In October, a powerful typhoon hit what is now the Philippines, before curving around Hainan Island and devastating Haiphong, Vietnam.
-Up to 300,000 people were killed by the typhoon, tying it for the tied second deadliest tropical cyclone on record.
-With 20,000 fatalities in the Philippines, the typhoon is also the deadliest there on record.
+In the Philippines, the typhoon is the deadliest in its history, with 20,000 fatalities recorded.
+Another 3,000 people were killed in Haiphong; there were reports that up to 300,000 people were killed by the typhoon in Haiphong – which would tie it with the 1839 Coringa cyclone as the second deadliest tropical cyclone on record – but this would prove to be erroneous, as Haiphong only had a population of less than 20,000 at that time.

 1882 season

 There were 12 tropical cyclones in the Western Pacific in 1882, 11 of which intensified into typhoons.

+In October, a typhoon passed over Manila.

 1883 season

 There were 16 tropical cyclones in the Western Pacific in 1883, 15 of which intensified into typhoons.

 1884 season

 There were 14 tropical cyclones in the Western Pacific in 1884.

 1885 season

 There were 9 tropical cyclones in the Western Pacific in 1885.